patrickmmartin/2.8284271247461900976033774484194/article.md

 	the intersection of that triangle with zero is the new trial

 For _extra discussion fuel_ see also related to the Householder methods [householder_methods]

+So both loops so far have used identical loops with different expressions in the middle.
+Let's take a closed look at that expression: that with the closed form for the gradient we get this expression:

+      x = x - ((x * x - value) / (2 * x));

+      factoring out 2 * x we get
+      x = 0.5 * (2x - (x - (value /x)))

+      and there we are: Hero's method from previously x = 0.5 * (x + (value / x))

+So confession time - having encountered the two methods independently I missed the equivalence between them until I printed out the iteration values.

+Yet another confession - even with the mathematical equivalence there was still a difference as the version just shown has an issue - it fails to locate values roots above sqrt(std::numeric_limits<double>::max()).

+The fix - perhaps unsurprisingly enough - is thus:
+	  double x = seed_root();
+	  _long_ double x = seed_root();

+The Bablyonian method may be superior due to the simpler expression that eliminates the need to raise intermediate expressions to higher powers that run the risk of overflow.

+But, again all the above are good _extra discussion fuel_

+TODO(PMM) work through pros and cons of long double vs. double

 ### Range reduction